 And how long does it take before you will recognize a communication from God after beginning a practice of meditation?

 The whole secret lies in making the transition from a thinking, plotting, planning, mind to a mind that is at rest in a state of awareness, in which we are receptive and responsive to whatever God imparts..
 It depends on your commitment and acceptance of spiritual principles.
 Even then, God will communicate how it is best for us, when we are ready for it and when the time is right.
 Always be listening.
 Many people say that the Creator is talking to us all the time, but we aren’t listening.
 Very possible.
-If this paragraph sounds weird or foreign to you, stay tuned.
-Some posts include the spiritual experiences of myself and others.
+You will find posts which include the spiritual experiences of myself and others.

 If you have done a lot of meditating and are ready for some deep understanding of greater God consciousness, enjoy one of the audios by Joel S Goldsmith.
 Don’t worry if you don’t understand all that he has to teach the first time.
 This man was really in-tune with God, and he is worth repeated listens.

 There are several practices.
 Wikihow has a very thorough ‘how-to’ article explaining everything from your physical comfort to various methods and points of focus.
 Meditation is a super individual thing.
 If you are a beginner try some of the methods Wikihow suggests to find what works best and is most meaningful for you.
 I like to select a positive phrase (or spiritual principle) from an inspirational book or scripture and focus on every word and application of that phrase.
 I then let go of all thought and enjoy the peace (usually).
 You can continue to use the same phrase for several meditation sessions until you feel you have fully absorbed it into your heart and soul.
 When you reach that point your mind will bring it forth when you need it in your daily life.
 See the Spiritual Phrases to Start Your Meditations page if you need a few suggestions.